mowings/vim-go/README.md

-# Vim, gb, and go 1.12 Development environment
+# vim, gb, and go 1.12 development environment

+This image includes vim with my preferred plugins and vim-go.
+It is my usual dev environmewnt.

 Build the environment with the included dockerfile.
 Use vim-go.sh to start it.
 Anny parameters get passed to vim.
 The working dir is set to /app and the current host dir is mapped to /app.